APMG/requiredemo/README.md

 Development
 -----------
 You can and should use grunt to watch files during development.
 Grunt will recompile js and scss/css changes as you make them.
-To put grunt into watch mode, run:
+This also uses livereload to reload the page in the browser as changes are made. *NOTE: right now, it does not reload on changes to php/tpl files* To put grunt into watch mode, run:

        grunt watch